32KZ/AntiSkillIssue/README.md

 ## Known Issues

--Somewhat Works
+- Works less than optimally

--Creates new ViewControllers and FlowCoordinators each time the Menu is loaded (memory leak)
+- Creates new ViewControllers and FlowCoordinators each time the Menu is loaded (memory leak 💀)

-- Custom Cells may or maynot Recycle
+- Custom Cells may or maynot Recycle class instances.

 ## Credits